bootique/bootique-shiro/README.md

 </dependency>
 ```

-_TODO: config example...
-Use `-H` flag to run your app to see built-in documentation._

-In your own module map ShiroFilter (or your own subclass) to all or parts of your application URL space:
+Install `ShiroFilter` (or your own subclass) in Jetty to intercept all or parts of your application URL space:

 ```java
 @Provides